 These are just some of the questions that are asked by patients and their families and acted upon by the High Peaks Hospice staff.

 The care provided is driven by patients and families.
 Our nurses and staff members ask: What do you need?
 How can we help?
 What can we offer to help plan for the months and weeks ahead?

 Because you are encouraged to share your thoughts and visions of your final months and days our staff can help to make wishes come true.
 From the woman who wanted to throw herself a huge going away party, to reuniting family members and military friends, to horseback riding, visiting the ocean, seeing one final Nascar race, or attending a Nashville motorcycle rally.
 Helping these dreams come true is what hospice is all about.

 We provide services to families in the following upstate NY counties:

 The most misleading myth about hospice care is that hospice is about dying.
 Nothing could be further from the truth.
 The founder of the modern hospice movement, Dame Cicely Saunders, once wrote:

-Our website is intended to share information about High Peaks Hospice care.
-For further information, questions, concerns or to learn about how to support us, please contact us at 518-891-0606.
+Our website is intended to share general information about High Peaks Hospice’s care, however every family’s situation is unique.
+For further information, questions, concerns or to learn about how we may support your specific needs, please contact us at 518-891-0606.